macdonst/summit-phonegap-supercharge/lesson6.md

         phonegap build browser

-   Now anything filenames you add into the `junkFileList` will be removed from the `www` folder.
+   Now any filenames you add into the `junkFileList` will be removed from the `www` folder.

 >To learn more about hooks check out the [hooks documentation](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/) on the Apache Cordova site.